minhhoccode111/todo-list-top/README.md

 - but the `show()` method set the `<dialog></dialog>` element style to `display: block;` we can change this default behavior with the css selector: `dialog[open] {display: flex;}` (or any display style you want)
 - we can use `input.disabled = true;` to disable any input with javaScript
 - when we want to listen to `<input type='radio'/>` 'change' event, we have to select all inputs element with the same name `document.querySelectorAll('input[name="radioInputGroupName"]').forEach(input=>{input.addEventListener('change',()=>{//do something with its value maybe})})`
 - when we compare dates with FNS library, if we pass is that function an empty string then it gonna throw an error NOT A FALSE.
-So we must double check the date we pass in first `const isTimeExpired = dueDate && isBefore(dueDate, createdDate);`
+So we must double check the date we pass in first `const isTimeExpired = dueDate!=='' && isBefore(dueDate, createdDate);`
+- By combining the `blur` event with a suitable delay or timeout of `input` event, we can determine when the user has stopped typing and trigger the creation of an object (of update it).
+-

 ## Requirements from The Odin Project: